 Are you interested in garden photography?
 I don't just take photos ...
 I grow photos! and I've some exciting news to share with you.
 A few weeks ago Elspeth Briscoe from My Garden School.com asked me to write a blog post on garden photography.
 Some of you may never have heard of this website before so let me explain a little more.

 My Garden School is the worlds first online garden school where you can learn from the top professional experts; in your own home anywhere in the world.
-Elspeth told me that I'd be in good company as internationally acclaimed garden designers such as Noel Kingsbury and John Brookes write for the website.
-I have some of their books on my bookshelf!
+Elspeth told me that I'd be in good company.
+Internationally acclaimed garden designers such as Noel Kingsbury and John Brookes write for the website.
+In fact I have some of their books on my bookshelf!

 You'll need to click on this link to read my article: I Grow Photos where I ask fellow gardeners what it is about taking photographs of their gardens that appeals so much to them.
 You're very welcome to reshare it too.

-I know that many of you already take lots of photos as I visit your blogs and get to see your lovely garden images throughout the seasons.
+Many of you already take lots of photos as I visit your blogs and get to see your lovely garden images throughout the seasons.
 I even photograph some of you when you're in my garden.

 Garden photography is like another language that anyone anywhere in the world can understand.
 You're involved 'in the moment' and you take the time and diligence to capture that moment.
 It's not done hastily but great care and thought goes into the whole process.

-When you share those photos you might even inspire others to try to grow something new or give them ideas on planting combinations in their own borders.
+When you share those photos you might even inspire others to try to grow something new.
+Or give them ideas on planting combinations in their own borders.

 Ernst Haas once said that taking photos was like dreaming with open eyes.

 You become things, you become an atmosphere, and if you become it, which means you incorporate it within you, you can also give it back.
 You can put this feeling into a picture.
-A painter can do it ...a musician can do it and I think a photographer can do that too and that I would call the dreaming with open eyes."
+A painter can do it ...a musician can do it and I think a photographer can do that too and that I would call the dreaming with open eyes.

-So what about you; do you 'dream with open eyes' ?
+So what about you... do you 'dream with open eyes' ?